-On February 15, 1965, an explosion ripped through the Chalmette Refinery, killing one worker, injuring dozens and causing more than a million dollars in damage.
+On Feb.
+15, 1965, an explosion ripped through the Chalmette Refinery, killing one worker, injuring dozens and causing more than a million dollars in damage.
 Shaken company officials devised a recovery strategy that prioritized for modernization.
 Among the obsolete assets targeted for demolition were three old barrel-making buildings, a molasses factory, a lime storage shed, old oil tanks, a former clock-in office - and Three Oaks, which company officials said suffered from a bad case of dry rot.

 Not unlike what had transpired in Fazendeville, the situation pitted ostensibly good intentions against the wrong problem and led to a regrettable decision.
 One day in late June 1965, company officials had the 134-year-old landmark hurriedly bulldozed.
-Stunned preservationists, who were given no notice, reported a few days later that the mansion had been so rigorously eradicated that its footprint was all but indiscernible.
-The sudden razing led to calls for public notice laws requiring owners to post plans for demolitions of historic buildings before they are executed.
+Stunned preservationists, who were given no notice, reported a few days later that the mansion had been so rigorously eradicated that its footprint was all but unidentifiable.

+The act earned the company the ill will of historic preservationists, at least one of whom I know boycotts Domino Sugar to this day.
+It also led to calls for public notice laws requiring owners to post plans for demolitions of historic buildings before they are executed.
 These rules have led to the last-minute rescue of numerous historic buildings slated for the wrecking ball.

 Three Oaks' destruction left only a handful of intact antebellum plantation houses in urbanized upper St. Bernard Parish.
 In 2013, one of them, the LeBeau House, burned to the ground in an act of drug-induced arson.

-The remaining two are, ironically, in the hands of the two entities responsible for the demise of Fazendeville and Three Oaks.
+The remaining survivors are, ironically, in the hands of the two entities responsible for the demise of Fazendeville and Three Oaks.
 They are the circa-1830 Rene Beauregard House at the Chalmette Battlefield unit of Jean Lafitte National Historical Park and Preserve, and the circa-1844 Cavaroc House owned by Domino Sugar.

-Today, the only vestiges of Three Oaks are its eponymous trees, and until recently, the only evidence of Fazendeville was its faint footprint in the now-unified battlefield.
-This changed a few years ago when the National Park Service, in an institutional mea culpa of sorts, erected a sign commemorating the lost hamlet
+Fifty years after the demolitions, the only vestiges of Three Oaks are its eponymous trees, and until recently, the only evidence of old Fazendeville was its faint footprint in the now-unified battlefield.
+This changed a few years ago when the National Park Service, in an institutional mea culpa of sorts, erected a sign recounting to visitors the elimination of one history to commemorate another.